Margaret McFadden

 Margaret McFadden (née, Bichsel, or Bischell, or Bischelt; 1870 – December 7, 1932) was an American community leader, prominent in philanthropic, church, and women's organizations.
 She served as president of the Minnesota Public Health Association, and the Guild of Catholic Women, the latter being one of the leading and most powerful religious organizations in the region where she lived.
 She was also involved in charitable work to improve the lives of veterans and the poor.

 Early life and education

 Margaret Bichsel (or Bischell, or Bischelt) was born in St. Louis, Missouri, 1870.
 Her father, Georg Bichsel, was an extensive shipbuilder of St. Louis.
 Her mother, Elizabeth, born in Lorraine, France, 1831.

-When a child, she removed to Winona, Minnesota.
+When a child, she lived to Winona, Minnesota.

 She was a student in Arcadia, Wisconsin, and at the Winona Seminary, conducted by the Sisters of Saint Francis.

-In 1884, she removed to Saint Paul, Minnesota.
+In 1884, she moved to Saint Paul, Minnesota.